Connoiter/king_tutte_datamap_scrolls/Readme.md

 pipelines.
 These Tutte Institute tools include UMAP, HDBSCAN, DataMapPlot, Toponymy, EVōC, Vectorizers, and Glasbly.

-Some of the tools are simply combinations their tools configured for a specific use case.
+Some of the tools are simply combinations of their tools configured for a specific use case.
 For example, [EVōC](https://github.com/TutteInstitute/evoc) is essentially just UMAP followed by HDBSCAN (two separate Tutte Institute innovations), with both components tuned for the purpose of working with embedding vectors.

-For pedological purpose, ignore such valuable optimations.
+For pedological purpose, ignore such valuable optimations for now.
 The core architecture of King Tutte pipelines has a regular structure.

 <a href="https://connoiter.com/blog/data_map_pipeline/">